aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 - Include detailed instructions, commands, and console actions to delete the deployed Guidance.
 - If the Guidance requires manual deletion of resources, such as the content of an S3 bucket, please specify.

+The provisioned infrastructure can be deleted by deleting the CloudFormation stack.
+This will not remove any S3 buckets that are not empty, so it will be necessary to delete these from the S3 console first before deleting the CloudFormation stack.